Tanvi1310/SakhiRaksha/README.md

-# SakhiRaksha
+# Women-safety-web-application

-Women safety website
+A Dynamic web project for women safety and security with auto location tracking.